kvh/dcp/README.md

 ### _Safe_

-dcp uses OpenModel Schemas under the hood as the "lingua franca" of structured data, allowing for careful preservation of logical data types and values across many formats and storage engines.
+dcp uses [Common Model](github.com/kvh/common-model) Schemas under the hood as the "lingua franca" of structured data, allowing for careful preservation of logical data types and values across many formats and storage engines.
 Error handling behavior is configurable so when type conversion errors are encountered -- a